Ended IYCF Officer

 - Work closely with the community and create feedback mechanism path way, that will enable communities to provide feedback to the program and that the program team respond to issues raised by the affected population timely.

 - Actively promote PSEA (Prevention of Sexual Exploitation and Abuse) standards within International Medical Corps and amongst beneficiaries served by International Medical Corps.

-Reporting to: Nutrition and Health Manager as line manager and Nutrition Manager as technical manager
+Reporting to: Nutrition and Health Manager as a Line Manager and Nutrition Manager as Technical Manager

 directly supervise: Community Health Supervisors